An-n-nie/BankChurnKaggle/README.md

 ### Conclusions

 Among the top-performing models, Histogram-based Gradient Boosting had a slight edge over Decision Tree and Random Forest in this dataset.
 However, all three performed in similar ranges for this problem.
-Therefore, simple models like Decision Tree can stil offer strong baseline performance without withholding too much potentials.
+Therefore, for this dataset, using simple models like Decision Tree can stil offer strong baseline performance without withholding too much potentials.

 ### Future Work